SystemFw/blog/content/posts/tailrec.md

-Instead, I believe the main reason tail-recursion is worth learning is because the shape of tail-recursive functions forces us to focus on the _essential state_ needed to perform a certain computation, and the usefulness of identitying essential state extends far beyond just Functional Programming.
+Instead, I believe the main reason tail-recursion is worth learning is because the shape of tail-recursive functions forces us to focus on the _essential state_ needed to perform a certain computation, and the usefulness of identifying essential state extends far beyond just Functional Programming.
 For example, it is crucial in my day job when dealing with concurrent and distributed algorithms.